charapa123/Xenoblade-Chronicles-Data/README.md

  Colony: Colony Name.
 String field

- Images: These are the logos that are assigned to each colony in Xenoblade Chronicles 3.
+ Colony Images: These are the logos that are assigned to each colony in Xenoblade Chronicles 3.
  Note: these are url images, however you can also find a zip file with all the colony images.

  Quest: This is a list of all the standard quests in the game.